Frequently Asked Questions

 Can residents bring their own furniture?

-The suites are unfurnished and residents are encouraged to bring their own furnishings to suit their personal preference.
-When available, the Short Term Respite suites are fully furnished for your convenience.
+The suites are unfurnished, and residents are encouraged to bring their own furnishings to suit their personal preference.
+When available, the Short-Term Respite suites are fully furnished for your convenience.
+Learn more about living accommodations at GSL Berea.
 [Back to Top]

 Can family members go on outings?

 Yes, family members are welcome, but are responsible for their own transportation and any costs associated with the outing.
+Visit a GSL Berea resident today!
 [Back to Top]

 Can couples with different care levels live in the same suite?

-Absolutely, the service packages are designed to meet the unique needs of each resident.
-As your needs change, service packages can be modified allowing you to remain in the comfort of your suite.
+Absolutely!
+The service packages are designed to meet the unique needs of each resident.
+As needs change, service packages can be modified allowing one to remain in the comfort of the suite.
+Contact us today to learn about how we can accommodate all your needs.
 [Back to Top]

 Is there internet access?